bosborne/BioPythonUtils/README.md

 #### "Download Taxon"

-Downloads nucleotide sequence from [NCBI](http://www.ncbi.nlm.nih.gov) using the selected [NCBI Taxonomy](http://www.ncbi.nlm.nih.gov/taxonomy) ids.
+Downloads a taxon as GenBank entries from [NCBI](http://www.ncbi.nlm.nih.gov) using the selected [NCBI Taxonomy](http://www.ncbi.nlm.nih.gov/taxonomy) ids.
 Ids can be delimited by commas, returns, or space.

 #### "Remote BLAST"